 They are of the school of thought that Christ should be celebrated every day in the heart of believers and not a paganist day.

 The church has long celebrated the birth of Jesus Christ on December 25th as the birthday of our savior.
 The early church was a bit more flexible though and recognized that new converts should celebrate Christ’s birth anytime they felt inspired to do so.
 A few hundred years ago, Christmas began to be celebrated annually in the Western world.

-It was first celebrated in the Christian Roman Empire, but it spread to modern-day Italy and Germany.
+It was first celebrated in the

 Till this moment, Christians across the globe celebrate Christmas in honor of the birth of Jesus Christ on December 25th of every year.

 When Should we then Celebrate the birth of Jesus?